2019-01-31

 As we approach the first Connect Care clinical information system launch, more needs to be communicated more quickly.

 One advantage of using blogging services to fan-out news for Connect Care stakeholders is that one can "subscribe" to receive alerts to new material.
-Alerts can be received via electronic mail or a news reader (RSS feed).
+Alerts can be received via a news reader (RSS feed).

 Please subscribe to this feed (and/or other feeds listed in physician resources) in order to get important information when it matters most: